Fan1ing/ngnn/README.md

 # NGNN
 ####  A Natural Growth Model for Predicting Physicochemical Property of Complex Systems.
-For more design concepts and details of the model, please refer to Article  ***Natural Growth Model for Predicting Physicochemical Property of Complex Systems.***
+For more design concepts and details of the model, please refer to Article  ***A Universal Framework for General Prediction of Physicochemical Properties: the Natural Growth Model***

 # Overview